Practical Documentary Filmmaking Foundation

 • You don’t have to understand the content

-• Working with clients not for them
+• Working with clients not for clients

 • Pitch what they want AND something unexpected